How to Hire Python Developers for Fintech in 2026

 • Agency: predictable monthly costs

-Python's versatility means the exact skills you need depend heavily on your use case — web backend, data engineering, machine learning, or automation.
+Python's versatility means the exact skills you need depend heavily on your use case, web backend, data engineering, machine learning, or automation.
 Here is what to evaluate at each seniority level.
+StepTo's own Python engineers cover three of those four, building web backends, data pipelines, and AI-adjacent systems from Belgrade in CET business hours.

 Core Python Skills (All Levels)